Apopa

-Apopa is a municipality in the San Salvador department of El Salvador.
+Apopa is a district in the San Salvador department of El Salvador.
 Probably the seventh biggest city in El Salvador with a little more than 150,000 people, the city has now collided with Soyapango and San Salvador, making it part of the San Salvador metropolitan area (with a 1,900,000 2010 population estimate).

 Toponymy

-The toponym Apopa means "a place with mist". lugar de vapores de agua.
+The toponym Apopa means "a place with mist". lugar depogua.

 Geography

-Hydography: The rivers crossing this municipality are Acelhuate, Las Cañas, Guaycume and Tomayate river.
+Hydrography: The rivers crossing this district are Acelhuate, Las Cañas, Guaycume and Tomayate river.